 Since the strike price exceeds the market price (it’s out-of-money), the buyer will not exercise the option.
 You keep your 100 shares and the $4 premium received when selling the covered call.

-Just how the call option expired in the last scenario, it will do so here as well.
+Just as the call option expired in the last scenario, it will do so here as well.
 The stock value has dropped by $10 per share.
 You still keep the $4 premium.
 This risk management feature of covered calls partially offsets the stock loss, you’re left with an overall loss of $6 per share.

 Get a bit of help in screening your covered calls at optionDash, a covered call stock screener.
-With proprietary scoring systems, you reap the benefits of a calculated Value, Quality, and Trend score for each individual stock.
+With proprietary scoring systems, you reap the benefits of a calculated Value, Quality, and Trend score for each stock.

 A covered call trade will require you to follow these basic steps.

 OptionDash has both a free version and a premium membership level.
 Premium members can include advanced screening criteria and see our optionDash’s proprietary stock scoring systems.
-Get the pricing guide for the best covered call stock screener here.
+Get the pricing guide for the best-covered call stock screener here.